Kanboard Documentation

 └── robots.txt -> ../kanboard/robots.txt

-The .htaccess is optional because its content can be included directly in the Apache configuration.
+The .htaccess file is optional because its content can be included directly in the Apache configuration.

-You can also define a custom location for the plugins and files folders by changing the config file.
+You can also define a custom location for the plugins and files folders by modifying the configuration file.

-Some plugins may requires to be installed into the document root.
+Some plugins may require installation in the document root.

 Brute Force Protection

-The brute force protection of Kanboard works at the user account level:
+Kanboard’s brute force protection works at the user account level:

-• After 3 authentication failure for the same username, the login form shows a captcha image to prevent automated bot tentatives.
+• After 3 failed login attempts for the same username, the login form displays a CAPTCHA to prevent automated bot attempts.

-• After 6 authentication failure, the user account is locked for a period of 15 minutes.
+• After 6 failed login attempts, the user account is locked for 15 minutes.

 This feature works only for authentication methods that use the login form.

-However, after three authentication failure through the user API, the account has to be unlocked by using the login form.
+However, after three failed authentication attempts via the user API, the account must be unlocked using the login form.

-Kanboard doesn’t block any IP addresses since bots can use several anonymous proxies.
-However, you can use external tools like fail2ban to avoid massive scans.
+Kanboard does not block IP addresses since bots can use multiple anonymous proxies.
+However, you can use external tools like fail2ban to prevent massive scans.

-Default settings can be changed with these configuration variables:
+Default settings can be changed using these configuration variables:

 define('BRUTEFORCE_CAPTCHA', 3);

-// Lock the account after 6 authentication failure
+// Lock the account after 6 failed login attempts

 define('BRUTEFORCE_LOCKDOWN', 6);